Dorgeles Nene

-Dorgeles Nene (born 23 December 2002) is a Malian professional footballer who plays as an winger for Süper Lig club Fenerbahçe and the Mali national team.
+Nene Dorgeles (born 23 December 2002) is a Malian professional footballer who plays as a winger for Süper Lig club Fenerbahçe and the Mali national team.

 Club career

 Dorgeles started his career with FC Guidars and JMG Academy Bamako.

 Red Bull Salzburg (2021–2025)

 On 4 January 2021, Austrian club Red Bull Salzburg announced the signing of Dorgeles along with Mamady Diambou and Daouda Guindo. with the club until 31 May 2025.

 On 29 July 2023, he made his debut with Red Bull Salzburg against Altach as a starter eleven in a 2023–24 Austrian Bundesliga match, 2-0 away win.
 On 24 October 2023, he made his continental debut in a UEFA Champions League match against Inter Milan, he played 18 mins as a substitute in 2-1 away defeat.

 On 6 September 2024, Dorgeles extended his contract with Red Bull Salzburg until 2028.
+He finished his Red Bull Salzburg career with 22 goals and 15 assists across all competitions in 88 matches.

 Loan years (2021–2023)

 He, Mamady Diambou and Daouda Guindo signed professional contracts with Salzburg then became cooperation players at FC Liefering.
 He made his professional debut on 12 February 2021 in Liefering's 3–1 league win against Austria Lustenau.
-In 2021–22 season, he became one of the key players who took more responsibility on the field and recorded 8 goals in 16 matches in the 2.
+In 2021–22 season, he became one of the key players who took more responsibility on the field and scored eight goals in 16 matches in the 2.
 Liga.

 After having attracted attention with his performances at Liefering, he was loaned to Austrian Bundesliga team SV Ried for the second half of the 2021–22 Austrian Bundesliga season.
 On 4 February 2022, he made his debut with the team in a 2-0 home win in Austrian Cup match against Austria Klagenfurt.
 On 12 February 2022, he made his Austrian Bundesliga debut against Wolfsberger AC.

 On 30 June, he was loaned to Westerlo in Belgium for the 2022–23 season.
 On 7 August 2022, he made his Belgian Pro League debut as a substitute against Gent.